 In 2004, the Korea Foreign Schools Foundation (KFSF) was created with the approval of the MOCIE to establish, operate, manage, and administrate Yongsan International School Seoul (YISS), a new international school facility in Hannam-dong.
 According to the KFSF, "the mission was to establish a renowned, world class educational institution for the children of foreign investors in Korea in efforts to stimulate foreign direct investment which [would] be mutually beneficial to both the Korean economy and the foreign investors as well.”

 In 2006, YISS was established.
 The project was supported by financial contributions from the national government and businesses.
 The KFSF leased the land for the campus from the Seoul Metropolitan Government and built the school facilities.
-The operator selected by the KFSF was the International Christian School (ICS), which had been operating in Korea since 1990 and had an enrollment of over 500 students.
+The operator selected by the KFSF was the International Christian School of Seoul (ICS), which NICS/Oasis had been operating in Korea since 1990 and had an enrollment of over 500 students.
 ICS - Seoul then moved to the new campus and changed its name to Yongsan International School Seoul (YISS).

-Since its inception in 2006, YISS has doubled in size, increased its Advanced Placement (AP) course offerings, and added many other programs.
+Since the move to the current campus in 2006, YISS has doubled in size, increased its Advanced Placement (AP) course offerings, and added many other programs.
 YISS has maintained a curriculum and climate which reflects the Christian values upon which it was built; however, after being selected by the KFSF, the school began offering parents a choice between a secular track (Oasis) and Christian track (NICS).